erik-larsen/emscripten-sdl2-ogles2/README.md

 ![Hello Triangle](media/hello_triangle.png)

 Demonstrates a colorful triangle using shaders, with support for mouse and touch input:
- * Pan with left mouse or finger drag on mobile.
+ * Pan with left mouse or finger drag.
- * Zoom with mouse wheel or pinch gesture on mobile.
+ * Zoom with mouse wheel or pinch gesture.

 ### [Run Hello Texture](https://erik-larsen.github.io/emscripten-sdl2-ogles2/hello_texture.html)